kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 As in the exercises, we use two methods of pixel detection.

 ##### Sliding Window Search
-This is the bootstrap method used on the initial video frame, as well as conditions where the algorithm determines a new bootstrap is necessary (such as **perspective transformation realignment** which is further discussed below).
+This is the bootstrap method used on the initial video frame, as well as conditions where the algorithm determines a new bootstrap is necessary (such as **perspective transformation realignment**, which is further discussed below).

 Section 2.6 provides more details on this method.